 An elite talent (with elite bloodlines), Bosa isn't just a gifted pass-rusher; he always knows where the ball is and is active against the run.
 He projects best as a 4-3 defensive end in the NFL but is scheme-versatile with his length and power.
-Through three games, Bosa has six tackles for loss (TFL) and four sacks, but he will miss some time recovering from an abdominal injury suffered against TCU on Sept.
-15. However, this isn't the type of injury that will worry NFL scouts.
+Bosa had six tackles for loss (TFL) and four sacks in three games before suffering an abdominal injury against TCU on Sept.
+15. He announced he will withdraw from school to focus on recovery and preparing for the draft.
+This isn't the type of injury that will worry NFL scouts.

 2. Ed Oliver, DT, Houston*

 You don't want to have to block this dude.
 Oliver explodes out of his stance, has elite initial quickness and is totally disruptive and usually unblockable one-on-one.
 He has great range and always plays hard.
-He has 27 tackles, including five for a loss, through four games.
+He has 46 tackles, including a ridiculous 11.5 for a loss and two sacks, through six games.
 He is very powerful and compares to Aaron Donald.
 Watch out.

 Georgia's defense comes away with interception